CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_09_30.md

 5. Compiled a list of potential UAVs
 	* The potential UAVs have been put on a list on the GitHub Project board for us to reference as the project develops.
-The UAVs vary in size, price, and included parts such as sensors, gps, and controllers.
+The UAVs vary in size, price, and included parts such as sensors, GPS, and controllers.
 Some of the UAVs come ready-to-fly while others are near-ready-to-fly.

 6. Mapping Possibilities